codeaholicguy/dotfiles/README.md

 # dotfiles
 A set of `vim`, `zsh`, and `tmux` configuration files for JavaScript Developer who likes to use Vim/NeoVim on macOS.
-Edit

 ![Screenshot](screenshot.png)